MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 ![Screenshot of service account](media/service-gateway-sso-kerberos/service-account.png)

-To enable Kerberos Constrained Delegation, the gateway must run as a domain account.
+To enable Kerberos constrained delegation, the gateway must run as a domain account.
 If you need to switch the account, see [Switch the gateway to a domain account](#switching-the-gateway-to-a-domain-account) later in this article.

 > [!NOTE]
 > If Azure Active Directory (Azure AD) Connect is configured, and user accounts are synchronized, the gateway service doesn't need to perform local Azure AD lookups at runtime.
 You can use the local service SID (instead of requiring a domain account) for the gateway service.
-The Kerberos Constrained Delegation configuration steps outlined in this article are the same as that configuration.
+The Kerberos constrained delegation configuration steps outlined in this article are the same as that configuration.
 They are simply applied to the gateway's computer object in Azure AD, instead of the domain account.

-### Prerequisite 3: Have domain admin rights to configure SPNs (SetSPN) and Kerberos Constrained Delegation settings
+### Prerequisite 3: Have domain admin rights to configure SPNs (SetSPN) and Kerberos constrained delegation settings

 It's not recommended for a domain administrator to temporarily or permanently allow rights to someone else to configure SPNs and Kerberos delegation without requiring domain admin rights.
 In the following section, we cover the recommended configuration steps in more detail.

-## Configure Kerberos Constrained Delegation for the gateway and data source
+## Configure Kerberos constrained delegation for the gateway and data source

 As a domain administrator, configure an SPN for the gateway service domain account, and configure delegation settings on the gateway service domain account.